1. Home/

 • Use of mentoring and coaching for security competencies.

-• Development of job rotation and cross-training for holistic security understanding.
+• Development of job rotation and cross-training for comprehensive security understanding.

 • Integration into knowledge management systems and communities of practice.